 The Center for Disability Services operates as a community service under the auspices of the College of Health and Human Services at Western Michigan University.
-The range of services to both children and adults includes Skill Building Assistance, Supports Coordination, Community Living Services, Supported Living and Senior Adult Day Programs for individuals with Alzheimer's or other dementia.
+The range of services for adults include Skill Building Assistance, Supports Coordination, Community Living Services, and Senior Adult Day Programs for individuals with Alzheimer's or other dementia.

 Our programs are designed to meet our mission "to help people live life fully" by providing the extensive, daily ongoing training and support required for community living.